Never Without You: Lyrics

 Starr uses the riff-driven melody from Harrison's song "What Is Life" in the middle of "Never Without You", right before he makes reference to "All Things Must Pass".
 The lyrics also mention Harrison's composition "Within You Without You" from the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album.
-After the first chorus, the lyric goes “Here today, not alone” which is a reference to the 1982 Paul McCartney song “Here Today”, which was written as a tribute to former bandmate John Lennon after he was assassinated.
+After the first chorus, the lyric goes “Here today, not alone” which is a reference to the 1982 Paul McCartney song “Here Today”, which was written as a tribute to former bandmate John Lennon after he was murdered.

+Personnel

+Personnel are taken from the Ringo Rama CD liner notes.